-Former Non-Executive Chairman of the Board of InnerWorkings, Inc., a global marketing execution firm, from 2004 to June 2010.
+Non-Executive Chairman of the Board of InnerWorkings, Inc., a global marketing execution firm, from May 2004 to June 2010.
 Prior thereto, he held several leadership positions, including President and Chief Operating Officer of AT&T Corp. from 1996 to 1997 and Chairman, President and Chief Executive Officer of R.R.
 Donnelley & Sons Company from 1989 through 1996.
-Formerly, a director of InnerWorkings, Inc. from 2004 to 2012, Vasco Data Securities, Inc. from 2003 to 2013 and Echo Global Logistics from 2006 to 2014.
+Formerly, a director of Vasco Data Securities, Inc. from 2003 to 2013 and Echo Global Logistics from 2006 to 2014.